johnalvero/ADConnector-MFA/README.md

 6. Limit to one token per user
 7. Use token to authenticate

-Adjust the policies as per business need.
+Adjust the policies as needed.

 ### Assign a token to test user